sitrox/schemacop/README_V3.md

 * `max_length`
   Defines the (inclusive) maximum required string length
 * `pattern`
   Defines a (ruby) regex pattern the value will be matched against.
+Must be either a string which should not be enclosed in `/` characters, or a Ruby Regexp.
-Must be a string and should generally start with `^` and end with `$` so as to evaluate the entire string.
-It should not be enclosed in `/` characters.
+  The pattern should generally start with `^` and end with `$` so as to evaluate the entire string.
 * `format`
   The `format` option allows for basic semantic validation on certain kinds of string values that are commonly used.
 See section *formats* for more